 Microsoft Sentinel currently supports connections to GitHub and Azure DevOps repositories.
 Before connecting your Microsoft Sentinel workspace to your source control repository, make sure that you have:

 - An Owner role in the resource group that contains your Microsoft Sentinel workspace or a combination of User Access Administrator and Sentinel Contributor roles to create the connection

-- Contributor access to your GitHub or Azure DevOps repository
+- Collaborator access to your GitHub repository or Project Administrator access to your Azure DevOps repository

 - Actions enabled for GitHub and Pipelines enabled for Azure DevOps